-5.86.
-Registrants and licensees should establish and use monitoring programmes to ensure that public exposure due to sources under their responsibility is adequately assessed and that the assessment is sufficient to verify and demonstrate compliance with the authorization.
+5.88.
+Registrants and licensees should establish and use monitoring programmes to verify and demonstrate compliance with their authorization and to enable adequate assessment of the public exposure due to sources for which they are responsible.
 The monitoring programmes developed by operating organizations should be approved by the regulatory body.
 Ref.
 [10] provides guidance for the source and environmental monitoring applicable to control of discharges.

-5.87.
+5.89.
 Two general types of monitoring are appropriate in the context of control of discharges and the related public radiation exposure: